rickwysocki/hugo-site/content/posts/2022-12-16-covid-day-two/index.md

 ---

-layout: post
 title:  "Covid - Day Two"
 date:   2022-12-16 16:08:22 -0500
 summary: My second day of Covid.
 The good news-A tested this morning and so far continues to come up negative.
-The bad news-I feel like butt.
+The bad news-I feel like butt.s
-published: true
-featured_image: featured.jpg
-featured_alt: An image of Coronavirus.

 tags:
   - Personal
 ---